Arranging Sperm Banking

 required by Andrology before sperm banking can be

-clinician is required to certify that the patient understands,
+clinician is required to certify that the patient is pubertal,

 There is a DVD available from the Teenage Cancer Trust called